Skip to main content

 California recognizes a foreign series LLC and treats each series doing business in the state as a separate LLC for the $800 annual franchise tax.
 The structure that simplifies liability does not simplify this cost, and it is driven by where property and activity are, not only by the formation state.

-Anonymous holding LLCs: four states, and the address that can undo them
+Anonymous holding LLCs: three states, and the address that can undo them

-Only four states allow an anonymous LLC, where member names are kept off the public state record: Delaware, Nevada, New Mexico, and Wyoming.
+Only three states let you form an anonymous LLC where member names are kept off the public state record: Delaware, New Mexico, and Wyoming.
 New Mexico has the lowest cost and no annual report.
 Wyoming has no state income tax and a low annual fee.
 Delaware carries a flat annual tax.
-Nevada keeps member names off the articles but requires a public initial list of managers or managing members, so anonymity there generally needs an extra structuring step.
+Nevada is often listed as a fourth, but it keeps only member names off the articles while requiring a public initial list of managers or managing members, so anonymity there generally needs an extra structuring step.
 These are the standard choices for a passive holding entity that owns real estate quietly, and the privacy mechanics for general LLCs are covered in the keep your home address private guide.

 The address is where the privacy is most often lost.
 Forming in an anonymous state keeps the member off the state record, but the entity still has to put a business address somewhere, on the bank application, on the registered agent file, on lender documents, and on any state where it foreign-qualifies.
 If that address is the investor's home, the home becomes a searchable detail tied to a real estate company through those secondary records, which is the exact exposure the anonymous structure was formed to avoid.
 An anonymous LLC with a home address on its operating records is anonymous in name only.